 After the tour, collect your bag from the hotel and return to Cusco by train and bus.
 We’ll coordinate the timings and transfers so you can relax and enjoy the ride.

-Today you won’t need to check out; you’ll return to the same hotel after the tour.
+Today you won’t need to check out; you’ll return to the same hotel in Cusco.
 Pack light and be ready for changing mountain weather and very high altitude—slow and steady wins the day.

 - Small backpack/daypack